Sojitz Corporation

 Approach

-• The amount of CO2 reduced due to products and services produced by businesses is called Scope 4 (avoided) emissions
+• Scope4 (avoided) emissions refers to the amount of CO2 reduced due to products and services produced by businesses.

-• Sojitz sees the transition to a decarbonized society as an opportunity and will strive to increase its total Scope 4 (avoided) emissions
+• Sojitz sees the transition to a decarbonized society as an opportunity to pursue innovations for CO2 collection and reduction in order to increase its total Scope4 (avoided) emissions.

 Action